 Hurricane Helene Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-Those who pre-registered for D-SNAP in any of the 25 counties through ePASS.nc.gov by 4 p.m. on Oct.
-24, 2024, but were unable to reach the call center to complete their interview, will receive a call from DSS officials by Nov.
-1 to complete their application.
-NCDHHS asks those who have pre-registered to anticipate a call between now and Nov.
-1 at the phone number they provided in the pre-registration application.
-The number calling may be from outside their local area code.
+People who pre-registered for D-SNAP in any of the 25 counties through ePASS.nc.gov by 4 p.m. on Oct.
+24, 2024, but were unable to reach the call center to complete their interview, received a call from DSS officials by Nov.
+1 to complete their D-SNAP application.
+D-SNAP benefit cards will be mailed overnight to the address specified in the application.

 As previously announced, people in 25 western counties and members of the Eastern Band of Cherokee Indians living in zip code 28719 were able to apply for D-SNAP benefits from Oct.
 18 to Oct.
 24, 2024.
 Application windows and times are set and approved by the USDA.
 While there are income eligibility standards, a number of considerations are taken into account to determine eligibility.
 A family of four is eligible for approximately $975.